UKHO/docs/quality-assurance/safety-assurance-guidance.md

 ## Accountability for safety modelling

 The team’s Lead Developer is accountable for this process being followed.
+However, note that the process can be run by anyone in team.

 ## Skills